ikramagix/ikramagix/README.md

 </div>
 <br>
 <div align="center">
-👋 Hi, I’m @ikramagix and you can find out more about me on <a href="ikramagix.com">!<br>
+👋 Hi, I’m @ikramagix and you can find out more about my work if you visit <a href="ikramagix.com">my portfolio</a>!<br>
-👀 I’m interested in Angular & Python  <br>
+👀 I’m interested in Python <br>
 🗣 I speak PHP, HTML, CSS, JavaScript, React, Ruby, Ruby on Rails, SQL, PostGreSQL, SQL, Node.js, Next.js<br>
-🌱 I’m currently learning Laravel, Dart, TypeScript <br>
+🌱 I’m currently learning Laravel, Python and TypeScript <br>
-💞️ I’m looking to collaborate on anything inspiring, really?<br>
+💞️ I’m looking to collaborate on anything inspiring, really?
+Let's talk!<br>
 📫 Get in touch: [em@il me](mailto:hello@ikramagix.com) <br>
 ♾️ I have a preference for odd numbers.
 </div>